-During the past a lot of linguists investigated different ways of teaching, including incidental teaching.
+Recently, scholars at both, national level and from abroad have investigated different ways of teaching, including incidental teaching.
 The results of their investigations are as follows.

+- Incidental learning is not enough [53]. - Strategic use and a focus on meaning often negate the need for analysis of input [39]. - Incidental learning may not supply a sufficient number of repetitions in the short space of time needed for information to be stored in long-term memory [11]. - Incidental learning is slow.
 Incidental learning is not enough [53].

-Strategic use and a focus on meaning often negate the need for analysis of input [39].

-Incidental learning may not supply a sufficient number of repetitions in the short space of time needed for information to be stored in long-term memory [11].
-Incidental learning is slow.
-Incidental learning is not enough [53].

-Hill, M., & Laufer, B. [25] estimate that, at the rates of incidental learning reported in many studies, a L2 learner would have to read over 8 million words of text, or about 420 novels to increase their vocabulary size by 2000 words.
+Hill & Laufer [25] estimate that, at the rates of incidental learning reported in many studies, a L2 learner would have to read over 8 million words of text, or about 420 novels to increase their vocabulary size by 2000 words.

-Incidental learning does seem to be very useful in developing and enriching partially known vocabulary (language).
-[52]
+Incidental learning does seem to be very useful in developing and enriching partially known vocabulary (language) [52].

 The term 'intentional teaching' means different things to many different people.
-For some, the term means formal or structured approaches to teaching and invokes images of an educator standing in front of a group of children and telling them what to do or an image of children sitting quietly at tables and completing work that has been set by an adult.
-For others, the term 'intentional teaching' means the same as the term 'explicit teaching'.
 That is, it is understood as a specific teaching technique, one that is used by educators when they want children to learn a specific skill or concept.
-Understood in this way, the term 'intentional teaching' can invoke images of an educator teaching children facts or an image of children learning things primarily through rote and repetition.
 For many educators, it is the focus on the educator and emphasis on structure and formality emphasised in both of these descriptions of intentional teaching that makes them wary of the concept.
-For others, there is doubt that the notion of intentional teaching can ever be compatible with a child-centred, playbased curriculum.
+For others, there is doubt that the notion of intentional teaching can ever be compatible with a child-centred, playbased curriculum [24].
 Intentional teaching is a term that is used to describe teaching that is purposeful, thoughtful and deliberate.
 In this definition it is the word intentional that is important since it assumes that an intentional educator is someone whose actions: originate from careful thought and are accompanied by careful consideration of their potential effects.
 Thus an "intentional' teacher aims at clearly defined learning objectives for children, employs instructional strategies likely to help children achieve the objectives, and continually assess progress and adjusts the strategies based on that assessment [20].

 One of the concerns that some educators have with the concept of intentional teaching is, with the all of the focus on goals, intentions and interactions, it appears to place the educator at the centre of the curriculum, rather than the child.
-Perhaps a better way to think about intentional teaching is to think of it not as an attempt to formalise or structure the program, but as a process of becoming more aware of our own role - what we do and why we do what we do - when we are involved with young children.
+Perhaps a better way to think about intentional teaching is to think of it not as an attempt to formalise or structure the program, but as a process of becoming more aware of our own role - what we do and why we do what we do - when we are involved with young children [62].
 This means that it is not about a fundamental shift away from a play-based curriculum that provides opportunities for children to make choices and control their own learning to an activity-driven program where the adult makes all the choices and the child has few options, but rather a requirement that we think much more deeply about what we do and how we interact when we are working alongside children as they play.
 It is, however, important to note that it has long been recognised that educators have an important role in play-based programs.
 A balanced play curriculum is not one where children are freely to simply engage in exploratory play for the entire day.
-Rather, they state that a balanced play curriculum is one that incorporates teacher-planned experiences (for example, story times), daily life experiences (such as tidying up, setting the table, planting a garden, etc.) and three different types of play - spontaneous (play that is completely initiated by the child), guided (play that may be initiated by the child and supported by the adult) and directed (play that is initiated by the educator but shaped by the child.)
+Rather, they state that a balanced play curriculum is one that incorporates teacher-planned experiences.